-Based on the fieldwork dispositions, Ipsos applied two weights to the raw survey data to account for provincial population distribution as well as the variation in nonresponse by urban and rural designations and by respondent gender.
+Based on the fieldwork dispositions, the raw survey data was weighted to account for the variation in non-response by urban and rural designations and by gender.
+Specifically, Ipsos applied the following:

-- Design weight: A weight by province was applied to adjust the sample to be proportionate to the number of persons within each province, as determined by the 2019 General Population Census data.25 The 2019 General Population Census was used as a proxy for the proportion of businesses in each province, as opposed to the 2014 Cambodia Inter-Censal Economic Survey and the 2011 Economic Census of Cambodia used to create target interview counts by business size (as the latter sources do not include informal businesses).
-Therefore, general population counts were more likely to mirror the total (formal and informal) business population. - Non-response weight: Weights were applied by urbanicity (urban/rural) and gender of respondent within strata based on response rates.
+- Design weight: A weight by strata (province) was applied to adjust the sample to be proportionate to the number of people within each province, as determined by the 2019 Census data.23 Data on population counts, such as this Census data, is considered to more closely align with estimates of total (including informal) business counts. - Non-response weight: Weights were applied by urbanicity (urban / rural) and gender of respondent within strata based on response rates.
 For example, if an enumerator approached a business in province X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
 During weighting, province X would be weighed to reflect the number of female and male respondents who were approached.
 Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity.